Top 10 Banned Video Games of All Time: The Best Banned Games Ever

 You would also win double the points if you would run over pregnant women - It's clear that this game had lots of banning potential.

-So, Carmageddon was banned in a vast array of countries, and their developers had to replace pedestrians by zombies.
+So, Carmageddon was banned in a vast array of countries, and its developers had to replace pedestrians by zombies.

 Now the goal was to run over zombies, and nobody cares about zombies right?